Brighter Future Scholarships

 A student may receive a Brighter Future scholarship if they meet the following criteria:

-- be enrolled at Blue Ridge as of August 24, 2021, and take a minimum of six credit hours (typically two courses).
+- be enrolled at Blue Ridge as of December 17, 2021, for Spring Semester 2022, and take a minimum of six credit hours (typically two courses).

 - a North Carolina resident for tuition purposes.

 - DACA (Deferred Action for Childhood Arrivals) will be eligible for the Brighter Future scholarship but should work closely with the Financial Aid office.

 - Assistance may be available for students taking eligible continuing education workforce training courses.